Icinga/icinga2/doc/02-getting-started.md

 using the init script.
 Using Debian packages the user and group are set to `nagios` for historical reasons.

-### systemd Service <a id="systemd-service"></a>
+### Systemd Service <a id="systemd-service"></a>

-Some distributions (e.g. Fedora, openSUSE and RHEL/CentOS 7) use systemd.
-The Icinga 2 packages automatically install the necessary systemd unit files.
+Some distributions (e.g. Fedora, openSUSE and RHEL/CentOS 7) use Systemd.
+The Icinga 2 packages automatically install the necessary Systemd unit files.

-The Icinga 2 systemd service can be (re-)started, reloaded, stopped and also queried for its current status.
+The Icinga 2 Systemd service can be (re-)started, reloaded, stopped and also queried for its current status.

     # systemctl status icinga2